es-ude/ElasticNodeMiddleware/README.md

 The FPGA detects this and reacts accordingly.
 The interconnection between MCU and FPGA starts in our code at the internal memory address 0x2000 from the MCU.

-The using of the Xmem interface is shown in the [getting started guide](docs/GettingStartedGuide.md).
+The using of the Xmem interface is shown in example in the [getting started guide](docs/GettingStartedGuide.md).

 ## Bitfile